midokura/libweb/examples/hello/README.md

 # "Hello world" example

-This example shows a minimal setup for an application using `slweb`.
-When executed, it starts a HTTP/1.1 server on port `8080` and returns an example website reading "Hello from slweb!" when either `/` or `/index.html` are accessed by clients.
+This example shows a minimal setup for an application using `libweb`.
+When executed, it starts a HTTP/1.1 server on port `8080` and returns an example website reading "Hello from libweb!" when either `/` or `/index.html` are accessed by clients.

 ## How to build